If you love the scent of Gain, you'll love the ease of Gain Flings! single-dose laundry detergent.

 Our clothes came out smelling quite scented, feeling soft and clean.
 The muslin test squares stained with oil and grass still had some traces of the stains.
 Gain is a mid-level detergent and more enzymes are needed to remove heavy stains-especially oily stains and those that contain dyes.
 Pretreat those stains with an enzyme based stain remover before washing with Gain or add a laundry booster to each wash load.

+The pacs are very simple and convenient to use.
+As with all single dose laundry products, take special care to keep them away from children who may confuse them with candy.
 Choose packaging that is opaque to prevent children from seeing the product and includes a safety latch.

 Disclosure: Review samples were provided by the manufacturer.
 For more information, please see our Ethics Policy.